HarveyYan/OCR2Text/README.md

 Image augmentation, which is simply converting images to grey-scale, has added a lot of benefits.
 Segmentation on the other hand didn't go very well...

+## Things I have learnt

+- jupyter notebook is a great tool for visualization and demonstration.
+- It's important to do sanity checks, especially to check the data preprocessing pipeline.

 ## Collaborators

 Thanks a lot!
 [Shiquan](https://github.com/zsq007) and [Helen](https://github.com/HelenYou).